Houston Toxic Tort Attorneys

 - Contamination of surrounding properties by leaking underground storage tanks

-- Nuclear radiation leak from a power plant
+- Nuclear radiation leaks from a power plant

 All of the above are examples of toxic torts but are by no way exclusive.
-If you suspect you have been exposed to a toxic substance and sustained a substantial injury as a result, call us to speak with a Houston toxic tort attorney about your case.
+If you suspect you have been exposed to a toxic substance and sustained a substantial injury, as a result, call us to speak with a Houston toxic tort lawyer about your case.

-In order to prevail in a toxic tort lawsuit, the plaintiffs bear the burden of proving that there was a negligent release of a toxic substance that caused damages.
-Proving the release and existence of damages typically are not the difficult elements.
-Establishing that a specific toxic substance caused a specific illness or injury such as a cancer or disease is often the most difficult part.
+To prevail in a toxic tort lawsuit, the plaintiffs bear the burden of proving that there was a negligent release of a toxic substance that caused damages.
+Proving the release and existence of damages typically are not difficult elements to prove.
+Establishing that a specific toxic substance caused a specific illness or injury such as cancer or disease is often the most difficult part.
 This will require reliable expert testimony and often will require expensive testing.
 Because these cases may cost hundreds of thousands of dollars or even millions to bring to trial, there must be substantial damages to justify bringing toxic tort claims.
-Often, toxic tort lawyers will join together and/or refer these cases in order to share/spread the costs out.
+Often, toxic tort lawyers will join together and/or refer these cases to share/spread the costs out.

-Furthermore, a toxic tort claim may be based in several different theories of tort liability.
-If the release or exposure arises out of a manufacturing activity or a chemical process (i.e. an oil refinery), then the liability may be based in premises liability law or property law.
-If the exposure is related to a product that contained the toxin, it may will likely be based in product liability law or medical negligence.
-Toxic torts may also be based on general principals of negligence and the duty not to negligently injure others.
+Furthermore, a toxic tort claim may be based on several different theories of tort liability.
+If the release or exposure arises out of a manufacturing activity or a chemical process (i.e. an oil refinery), then the liability may be based on premises liability law or property law.
+If the exposure is related to a product that contained the toxin, it will likely be based on product liability law or medical negligence.
+Toxic torts may also be based on general principles of negligence and the duty not to negligently injure others.